The cheat code for savvy teams looking to build scalable and fault-tolerant Notion workspaces from the start.

 Sounding familiar yet?

-Number 2: Notion is fantastic when most of the folks on your team have a good understanding on how the product works on a fundamental level
+Number 2: Notion is fantastic when most of the folks on your team have a good understanding of how the product works on a fundamental level

 Maybe *you—*as the architect, as the person responsible for Notion—maybe you know what you’re doing (hey, but maybe not?), but when it comes to getting folks to use your systems, they…